Whimsical Wisconsin Winter Activities

 Explore Ice Caves* - Bayfield

 Thunderous waves crash into the shore every summer along Lake Superior, but winter weather conjures stillness and—if you’re lucky—spectacular ice caves.
 Accessible only when Lake Superior is frozen to form a bridge from land to caves, these Wisconsin ice caves look like the work of a snow queen.
 Thousands of gigantic icicles jut down from rock ceilings, and frozen glass floors reveal the lake below.
-After hiking around the caves, be sure to take advantage of Bayfield’s other outdoor activities like snowshoeing and cross-country skiing.
+Be sure to check the status of the ice before adventuring out.

 Travel Tip: Try dog sledding and zoom through northern Wisconsin’s winter wonderland.
 Or, simply watch the dogs bound through the snow at the Northern Pines Sled Dog Race each February in Iron River, about an hour southwest of Bayfield.